It can be hard to make your money last while at university or college.

 Get in touch with your Student’s Union, ask Student Services or search your university’s career services page to find out what jobs are available on your campus.
 These jobs can be a great starting point if you haven’t had much work experience, but will also be a good match for those who already have some jobs on their CV!

-Check out websites like Indeed or pop into workplaces in person - the days of CV-dropping are not over, especially in the hospitality business that is still recovering from the impact of Covid-19.
+Check out websites like Indeed or pop into workplaces in person – the days of CV-dropping are not over, especially in the customer-facing hospitality business.
 When you decide to visit potential workplaces, make sure you look presentable and know what to say in advance, as though it were an interview.

 Here are some starting points:

-• Leverage social media, such as LinkedIn, for networking and showing your work (as a bonus, if your skill is writing - platforms like LinkedIn, Substack and Medium offer online writing features, so you can get your work seen by more people - and sometimes even get paid)
+• Leverage social media, such as LinkedIn, for networking and showing your work.
+As a bonus, if your skill is writing then platforms like LinkedIn, Substack and Medium offer online writing features.
+You can get your work seen by more people – and sometimes even get paid.

-• Network - Networking doesn’t have to happen online.
-Go to networking events or ask for introductions from friends and family - make sure they know what services you can offer.
-Sign up to websites like Upwork and Fiverr where you can find remote gigs that fit your schedule
+• Networking doesn’t have to happen online.
+Go to networking events or ask for introductions from friends and family.
+Make sure they know what services you can offer.
+Sign up to websites like Upwork and Fiverr where you can find remote gigs that fit your schedule.

 Apprenticeships